 Dave continues to be involved in Emergency Support Services for the City of Williams Lake and Cariboo Regional District.
 He has worked in depth with Indigenous communities in all aspects of his career.
 Dave is an avid road bike cyclist, kayaker, and hiker.
 Williams Lake is his permanent home and he is blessed with 3 children and 9 grandchildren that are all healthy and happy.

-Paul is the Executive Director of the Kent Regional Service Commission since January 2013.
+Paul is the CEO of the Kent Regional Service Commission since January 2013.
 Paul loves working for the Kent Region as one of the most rural regions in the province.
 He understands the importance of collaboration and is constantly working with various stakeholders and partners to improve the quality of life of the people of Kent.

 (she/her/elle)